Speed of gravity: Static fields

+Historical views

 Newtonian gravitation

 Isaac Newton's formulation of a gravitational force law requires that each particle with mass respond instantaneously to every other particle with mass irrespective of the distance between them.
 In modern terms, Newtonian gravitation is described by the Poisson equation, according to which, when the mass distribution of a system changes, its gravitational field instantaneously adjusts.
 Therefore, the theory assumes the speed of gravity to be infinite.
 This assumption was adequate to account for all phenomena with the observational accuracy of that time.
 It was not until the 19th century that an anomaly in astronomical observations which could not be reconciled with the Newtonian gravitational model of instantaneous action was noted: the French astronomer Urbain Le Verrier determined in 1859 that the elliptical orbit of Mercury precesses at a significantly different rate from that predicted by Newtonian theory.

 Laplace

-The first attempt to combine a finite gravitational speed with Newton's theory was made by Laplace in 1805.
+The first attempt to combine a finite gravitational speed with Newton's theory was made by Pierre-Simon Laplace in 1805.
 Based on Newton's force law he considered a model in which the gravitational field is defined as a radiation field or fluid.
 Changes in the motion of the attracting body are transmitted by some sort of waves.
 Therefore, the movements of the celestial bodies should be modified in the order v/c, where v is the relative speed between the bodies and c is the speed of gravity.
 The effect of a finite speed of gravity goes to zero as c goes to infinity, but not as 1/c^{2} as it does in modern theories.
 This led Laplace to conclude that the speed of gravitational interactions is at least 7×10^6 times the speed of light.
 This velocity was used by many in the 19th century to criticize any model based on a finite speed of gravity, like electrical or mechanical explanations of gravitation.

 Figure 1.
 One possible consequence of combining Newtonian Mechanics with a finite speed of gravity.
 If we assume a Fatio/Le Sage mechanism for the origin of gravity, the Earth spirals outwards with violation of conservation of energy and of angular momentum.
 In 1776, Laplace considered a different mechanism whereby gravity is caused by "the impulse of a fluid directed towards the centre of the attracting body".
 In such a theory, a finite speed of gravity results in the Earth spiraling inwards towards the Sun.